 Similarly, on the other side of town in Lake Nona, you can treat your one-and-only – um, plus the kiddos – to a hole-in-one themed date night at Drive Shack.
 Reserve a bay and master the small ball game (without the hassle of dragging your clubs on a hot course).
 Players can mix things up with nontraditional themes, like monsters, darts, and playing cards, all within the golf setting.
 Oh, don’t forget to test your arcade skills by playing basketball, foosball, shuffleboard, and old-school Pac-Man.

 With great brunch options, Drive Shack can certainly be a Sunday Funday locale for the whole fam, or any meal of the day.
-And mothers-to-be can enjoy tasty mocktails too, such as the Lavender Lemonade.
+Mothers-to-be can enjoy tasty mocktails too, such as the Lavender Lemonade.